Skip to main content

 Day four (about 43 miles/69km)

 Caernarfon, like Bethesda, requires a short there-and-back detour from the main route.
 But you wouldn’t want to miss either.
-Caernarfon is home to our most famous castle, Caernarfon Castle another soaring medieval monument that served as a royal palace for Edward I. For a different side to this much-visited town go to Galeri, a modern complex with art spaces, cinema and café/bar on the redeveloped waterfront.
+Caernarfon is home to our most famous castle, Castell Caernarfon another soaring medieval monument that served as a royal palace for Edward I. For a different side to this much-visited town go to Galeri, a modern complex with art spaces, cinema and café/bar on the redeveloped waterfront.

 Return to Bangor, crossing the Menai Strait that separates the Isle of Anglesey from mainland Wales either on the modern Britannia Bridge or historic Menai Suspension Bridge (a world’s first), designed by 19th-century genius Thomas Telford.